 - You will be letting a valuable customer acquisition channel slip through your fingers — more and more consumers are basing their purchasing decisions on online reviews, social media discussion, and what’s trickling down the online grapevine.
 If you’re not there to participate, you’re missing out.

 Customer advocacy is hard work.
 It requires you to get your customers on board, keep them happy, encourage them to participate, create, and share.
 One wrong move and they’re out the door.

 Despite being so delicate to recruit and manage, customer advocates bring enormous business benefits to your brand.

 But, why not go after the low-hanging fruit as well?

 Your employees have a big incentive to be your advocates — your company is their place of work and what benefits you, benefits them as well.
 Most of the time, employee advocacy is already happening in companies, regardless of whether it’s being managed or not:

 - 47% of employees are already communicating with customers in an online environment by answering questions, sticking up for the company, or through other activities.

-Your employees are an existing resource that can be further utilized to benefit your company.
+Your employees are an existing resource that can be further utilized to bring benefit your company.
 The cost of starting and managing an employee advocacy program is significantly lower than the cost of launching an advocacy program with customers.